OnkelDunkel/DBExamPreprocessing/README.md

 (See app.py)

+In order to run the application you will need to install folium and mysql connector libraries.

+	pip install folium
+	pip install mysql-connector-python

 Our application is a python command line application.
 The application can be run with following commands wihtout parenthesis:

 * python app.py (mysql|mongodb) (test|q1|q2|q3|q4) (param1) (param1 only for q4 then longitude)